Is 50/50 fair when dividing money and property in divorce?

 If you want to ‘untie’ yourselves financially, this is done through a separate legal process.

-If you agree, a consent order will outline your financial arrangements after separation and end future claims through a clean break.
-If you aren’t in agreement, you can ask a judge to decide any unresolved disputes.
-This can be an expensive and lengthy process, so better to avoid it if possible and you don’t need the protection of the court.
+If you aren’t in agreement, you can ask a judge to decide any unresolved disputes and decide for you.
+However, this can be an expensive and lengthy process, so it's better to avoid it if possible and come to an agreement yourselves.
+We can help if you aren't able to agree right away.

-What is a fair way to divide money and property?
+What is a fair way to divide money and property after divorce?

 When looking at dividing money, property and other assets/debts during a divorce, there isn’t one legal document that outlines what’s a ‘fair’ split under all circumstances.